Uncovering the Internet's Hidden Values: An Empirical Study of Desirable Behavior Using Highly-Upvoted Content on Reddit: RQ1: Computationally Extracting Values Across Communities at Scale

-We now provide descriptive temporal insights using a case study of \textit{r/2007scape}, a subreddit for discussion around the online game Old School RuneScape, and \textit{r/TwoXChromosomes}, a subreddit for both casual and serious discussions centered around women's perspectives.
+\para{Case Study---\textit{r/2007scape} and \textit{r/TwoXChromosomes}:} We now provide descriptive temporal insights using a case study of \textit{r/2007scape}, a subreddit for discussion around the online game Old School RuneScape, and \textit{r/TwoXChromosomes}, a subreddit for both casual and serious discussions centered around women's perspectives.
 We chose these two communities for their vastly different topics of discussion and community sizes ($\approx$1.2M and $\approx$14M members for \textit{r/2007scape} and \textit{r/TwoXChromosomes} respectively).

 We extracted nine values from \textit{r/2007scape} in 2016: ``community oriented,'' ``agreement,'' ``humor,'' ``relatable,'' ``insightful,'' ``prosociality,'' ``concise,'' ``helpful,'' ``nostalgia''.
 We extracted eleven values from the same community in 2022, where ``expertise,'' ``respectful,'' ``passion,'' and ``critical perspective'' replaced ``agreement'' and ``insightful'' from the set of extracted values from 2016.
 We infer that the values appearing in the highly-upvoted content from 2016 and 2022 represent those more core to the community.
 Namely, \textit{r/2007scape} seems to value humorous and relatable content that is concise, prosocial, helpful, community oriented, and nostalgic.
 On the other hand, we observe that the community valued critical perspectives over agreement in 2022 and valued respectful yet passionate content more than it did in 2016.
 Interestingly, ``N/A''s were not extracted from this community in either year.